 The United States Society for Ecological Economics (USSEE) a regional society of the International Society for Ecological Economics (ISEE).
+To join, you must become a member of ISEE and choose an affiliation with the US society.
 ISEE membership offers a number of benefits, including:

 - An opportunity to network with people around the world who share an interest in discovering just how human societies are transforming and being transformed by their environment.